 He won’t cling to either tree, but perhaps he does sit in the light of both, as if they were lamp posts, each illuminating this paradoxical situation we find ourselves in.
 The Journey will be perhaps the most difficult and painful one we have ever experienced; “The Eternal Vet is… Inexorable.”
-Sobering thought.
 And yet, in that knowledge, we must not surrender all hope.
-We must not lose sight of the other – that all manner of things shall be most well.
-Sometimes we really do need the hope.
-And there is a sort of perfection in the one, matching stroke for stroke the difficulty of the other.
-Because to hear that “All manner of things shall be most well,” is about as perfect as it gets.
+We must not lose sight of the other light – the promise that all shall be most well.
+Sometimes we really do need to hear the promise whispered by hope.
+And there is a sort of perfection in the beauty in the one, matching stroke for stroke the trial and difficulty of the other.
+To hear that “All manner of things shall be most well,” is about as perfect as it gets.
 It is the kind of thing that could make the heart swell and sing, if only we would let it.
 It is the promise that although things are truly and most tryingly difficult, they will turn out not only “well,” but most well.
-Not only will there be a good ending, but a happy ending, a joyful ending, an ending where all shall be so well, we will not have any tears left to cry over the pains anymore.
+Not only will there be a good ending, but a happy ending, a joyful ending, an ending where all shall be so well, and our hearts so filled with joy, that we will not have any tears left to cry over the pains anymore.
 That is an ending worthy of the level of difficulty.
 Isn’t it?

 And so I sit, and am quiet.
 I know difficult tasks will come – “Today I shall meet cruel men” & etc., as Orual knows in Till We Have Faces.
 But not this moment.
 This moment is perfect, and I am at peace, and rest.
 And I give thanks for that.
 Next moment perhaps I shall have to fight, to give — even my life or my heart, or both.
 One hopes that the strength will come with the task.
 I had said “hopes,” but really one knows; we have done this before, a hundred, even a thousand times.
 Haven’t we?
 And here we still are, and our story going on & on.
 And the birds are singing.
 And the voice of hope whispering to our hearts, “All shall be most well, and all manner of things shall be well.“

 “What is a story?”
 I asked.
-“It is a thing that has a beginning, and an end.
+“It is a tale that has a beginning, and an end.
 And it is a thing worth telling.” 🐾♥️🐾